piotr-kozlowski-reps/piotr-kozlowski-dev-portfolio-next13/README.md

 # <span style="color:#DDEFE4">Contact:</span>

 Feel free to contact me for any inquiries or opportunities.
-You can reach me via email at myEmail@here.com or through my LinkedIn profile here.
+You can reach me via email at piotr.kozlowski@dev.ante.pl or through my LinkedIn profile: https://www.linkedin.com/in/piotr-kozlowski-profile/.

 Thank you for visiting my portfolio!